Ecwid/ecwid-api-docs/README.md

 # Changelog

+## June 5, 2018

+Added optional parameter to Storefront JS API method `Ecwid.openPage` - `'page'`.
+It allows you to open any page in the results for `category` and `search` page types.
+[Learn more](https://developers.ecwid.com/api-documentation/open-page-in-storefront)

 ## June 1, 2018

 - Added control for favorites feature in storefront – `favoritesEnabled` field in store profile endpoint.